 Manchester Geographical Society Collection

-- Published catalogues, Andrew Lloyd, `Early Atlases and Printed Books from the Manchester Geographical Society Collection: A Catalogue', Bulletin of the John Rylands University Library of Manchester, vol. 73, no. 2 (1991), pp. 37-157.
+- Andrew Lloyd, 'Early Atlases and Printed Books from the Manchester Geographical Society Collection: A Catalogue', Bulletin of the John Rylands University Library of Manchester, 73.2 (1991), 37-157.

-- Andrew Lloyd, Manchester Geographical Society Library Catalogue (Manchester, 1992).
+- Andrew Lloyd, Manchester Geographical Society Library Catalogue (Manchester: Manchester Geographical Society, 1992).

 - T. N. L Brown, The History of the Manchester Geographical Society, 1884-1950 (Manchester: Manchester University Press: 1971).